moneytosms/moneytosms/README.md

 # 💫 About Me:
 Hi there!
-I’m Srimoneyshankar Ajith 👋,<br>I'm aComputer Science & Engineering student at IIIT Kottayam with a deep interest in programming, problem-solving, and exploring new technologies.
+I’m Srimoneyshankar Ajith 👋,<br>I'm a Computer Science & Engineering student at IIIT Kottayam with a deep interest in programming, problem-solving, and exploring new technologies.
 I enjoy taking on challenging coding projects, learning new concepts, and applying my knowledge to build meaningful applications.
 I thrive in both personal and collaborative projects that push my limits and help me grow.
 I'm always excited to dive into new challenges and continuously improve my skills.<br><br>Feel free to explore my repositories, and let's connect!

 ## 🌐 Socials: